sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    ### Cydia is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Cydia, enter `cydia://` in Safari's address bar and press Enter.

+   ### Pangu is absent (on iPads)
+   iPads have uicache issues with most jailbreaking tools.
+To open Cydia, enter `nvwastone://` in Safari's address bar and press Enter.

    ### Meridian is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Meridian, enter `meridian://` in Safari's address bar and press Enter.
 Until further notice, this does not work, due to Safari not working on that version of iOS.
 This may be fixed at a later date.
 Sorry for the inconvenience.

    ### Terminal is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Terminal, enter `mterminal://` in Safari's address bar and press Enter.

-   ### Safari and others apps broken (iOS 7)
+   ### Jailbreak/tweaks and other apps do not work (iOS 7 and 8)
-   Reboot your device using Semaphorin.
-When the device boots back up, open the Terminal app on your home screen, and type `su -` and press Enter.
-When it asks for you for a password, type `alpine` and hit Enter.
-Then you can type `reload` and hit Enter.
-This will patch sandbox and load all your tweaks to allow all your apps and tweaks to work as normal.
+   Open Terminal, type `su` -> `alpine` (input is invisible but still being typed) -> `reload`

+   This is to be done every (re)boot

    It may fail the first time due to a malloc error, just close out of Terminal and re open the app.
 Do the same process over again and it should respring the device.
 All the apps on your device should now be working properly if you follow these steps.

 ## Credits